Annoor-Hospital/pacs-integration-page/index.md

 1. X-rays can be taken if needed without placing an order in the EMR system.
 This flexability is primarily to have an X-ray procedure even if the EMR system goes offline, or if technical problems arises in the PACS ordering system.
 1. The X-ray technician can assign an accession number to X-rays at the modality according to a seperate hand-written record system.
 This helps the X-ray system to be able to function without the EMR if needed, and is in keeping with previous procedures.
 1. X-ray DICOM files from prior to 2017 should be loaded into the PACS system, and doctors should have the ability to find and view these X-rays.
-1. It must be possible for a Radiologist to review X-ray images and provide a radiologist note.
+1. It should be possible for a Radiologist to review X-ray images and provide a radiologist note.

 In addition to the goals of the PACS system, integration with the EMR could provide a number of useful features to streamline hospital workflows.
 These potential EMR features include:
 1. Doctors can order X-rays
 1. Doctors can provide a note for the X-ray technician.
-1. X-rays taken by technician can have EMR data pre-filled (ie for consistent name transliteration).
+1. X-rays taken by technician can have EMR data pre-filled (for consistent name transliteration, etc).
 1. A radiologist can view and attach a radiologist note to the X-ray (within the EMR)
 1. Doctors can see a list of X-rays for a given patient
 1. Doctors can view the X-ray and the attached radiology notes